MUL-CMS/wmaee/docker/README.md

 located in the same directory as the `Dockerfile` when building the image.
 In case the filenames change you have to adapt the `Dockerfile` accordingly.
 For safety reason there are copies of the archives on the fileserver (*dgehringer@fileserver:/share/homes/dgehringer/calculations/wmaee*).
+In case you change the paths within the PAW potentials do not forget to adapt the paths in `wmaee.conf.yaml` as well.

 ## Guide